dpyshnenko/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects

-This repository contains projects that have been completed during Yandex School of Data Analysis.
+This repository contains projects that have been completed during training at Yandex School of Data Analysis.

 | Project Name | Description | Python Libraries |
 | :---------------------- | :---------------------- | :---------------------- |